Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Introduction

 \subsection{Acknowledgements}

-The first author thanks Ismael Bailleul and Karen Habermann for helpful discussions about the law of large numbers and Ugo Boscain for advice on sub-Riemannian technicalities (of which there are many).
+The authors thank Ismael Bailleul and Karen Habermann for helpful discussions about the law of large numbers and Ugo Boscain for advice on sub-Riemannian technicalities (of which there are many).
 This work was partially supported by a grant from the Simons Foundation (\#524713 to Robert Neel).
-This research was partially funded by the French Grant ANR ODISSE (ANR-19-CE48-0004-01).